Zenduty/docs/docs/LogDNA.md

 ![](/img/Integrations/LogDNA/10.png)

-16. LogDNA is not integrated.
+16. LogDNA is now integrated.
 Zenduty will create incidents from alerts.